 We believe in the power of sector-wide collaboration and initiated the inaugural national conference of enabling educators (2004) and are heavily involved in the governance of national bodies driving the ELICOS sector, in particular English Australia.
 Our staff played a key role in establishing a national association of enabling educators and work tirelessly to build a community that informs excellence.

 - Since 1974 approximately 42,000 people have enrolled in our programs

 - 63.5% of students were first in family to enter university

 - 35.9% of students identified as being from Low Socio-Economic Status areas

 - 5.8% of students identified as being of Aboriginal or Torres Strait Islander background

 *This information is correct as of December 2012

 In research and in teaching and learning, the English Language and Foundation Studies Centre strives for excellence, champions equity and serves our communities to the best of our ability.
 We cordially extend an invitation to individuals and institutions both within Australia and abroad to connect and collaborate with the Centre.
-Please contact our Director, Professor Seamus Fagan, with any enquiries you may have.
+Please visit our people page for a list of Key Contacts for the Centre.